 If possible and if time permits, several semen specimens should be cryopreserved at intervals of two to three days.
 Most men can delay treatment for several days or a week for this purpose.

 Shielding the Testicles from Radiation

-If radiation to the pelvis is part of the treatment plan, a patient and his physician may want to discuss the possibility of shielding the testicles from radiation.
+If radiation to the pelvis is part of the treatment plan, a patient and his physician may want to discuss the possibility of shielding the testicles from radiation in selected cases with testicular cancer on one side.
+However, shielding the testes is not recommended for many patients due to the risk of immune cells or cancer cells that may have spread to the testicular tissue.
 Cure of the cancer is, of course, the most important consideration, so sometimes it will not be possible to shield the testicles and adequately treat the cancer.